by Charles S. Garabedian

 (3) Just like the citizens of so many other dictatorial regimes in world history, Christian fundamentalists and conservative evangelicals will one day do anything within their power to cooperate with a Christian Dominionist government so they can keep themselves and their family members safe from being identified as enemies of the Dominionist state.
 No fundie will want to be fodder for the cremation ovens.

-(4) Christian fundamentalists and conservative evangelicals, as a matter of daily belief and practice, long ago ditched the numerous New Testament scriptural statements about love, mercy, and compassion for their neighbors.
-Today fundies view love, mercy, and compassion in any human as being a sign of spiritual weakness and permissiveness.
-Instead, the Christian fundamentalist and conservative evangelical faith is all about the Old Testament law, sin against it, God’s plans for righteous vengeance against men for their sins, and a quick fire insurance policy for a few people to escape the vengeance.
-Maybe God is being a little slow with the vengeance aspect of his program—and maybe He needs a little bit of Dominionist help, through the average fundie, to take judgement and vengeance to the next level right here on Earth.
+(4) Many Christian fundamentalists and conservative evangelicals, as a matter of daily belief and practice, long ago ditched the numerous New Testament scriptural statements about love, mercy, and compassion for their neighbors.
+Today fundies tend to view love, mercy, and compassion in any human being as a sign of spiritual weakness and wanton permissiveness.
+Instead, the Christian fundamentalist and conservative evangelical faith is all about the Old Testament law, sin against it, God’s plans for righteous vengeance against men and women for their sins, and a quick fire insurance policy for a few people to escape the vengeance.
+Today, maybe God is being a little slow with the vengeance aspect of his program—and maybe He needs a little bit of Dominionist help, through the average fundie, to take judgement and vengeance to the next level right here on Earth.

-Few people know this, but Ted Cruz and numerous other prominent Americans have fallen under Dominionist sway to various degrees.
+Few people know this, but U.S. Senator Ted Cruz (R-Texas) and numerous other prominent Americans have fallen under Dominionist sway to various degrees.
 Cruz even now is trying to secure the Republican nomination to run for President of the United States.
 Take a look at the links below for a few articles about Christian Dominionism by my good Christian friend Adrienne and respected journalist Chris Hedges.
-Under the photograph on Adrienne’s blog post, she has links to several other important articles about Christian Dominionism, including two specifically about Ted Cruz.
-Here are the links:
+Under the photograph on Adrienne’s blog post, she has links to several other important articles about Christian Dominionism, including two specifically about Senator Cruz.
+Adrienne lives in Texas—hence her interest in Senator Cruz.
+Here are the safe links to click: